nasa/Transform-to-Open-Science/Module_2/Lesson_3/readme.md

 - Data and results are retrievable by their identifiers using a standardized communication protocol.
 - The protocol is open, free, and universally implementable.
 - The protocol allows for an authentication and authorization procedure, where necessary.
 Data and results are publicly accessible and licensed under the public domain.
-  - Metadata are accessible, even when the data are no longer available Data and metadata will be retained for the lifetime of the repository.
+  - Metadata are accessible, even when the data are no longer available.
+Data and metadata will be retained for the lifetime of the repository.
   - Metadata are stored in high-availability database servers.

 Current Enabling Tech: